WE ARE OPEN FOR FACE-TO-FACE APPOINTMENTS AND VIRTUAL/VIDEO CONSULTATIONS

-As always, we remain able to bill to your private medical insurance for face to face appointments, and most insurers are also approving the virtual appointments as well (though you should check with them first).
-Self-funded appointments, of course, also welcome.
+As always, we remain able to bill to your private medical insurance for face to face appointments, and most insurers are also approving virtual appointments as part of your standard policy (we suggest you check with your insurer first).
+Self-funded appointments, of course, are always welcome.

 What you need to know about the changes to our services:

-The health and wellbeing of our clients and our team will always be central to our decision making, and we must consider a number of key factors when deciding if it is right to offer face-to-face services and to ensure that when we do, we undertake measures which will protect everyone.
+The health and wellbeing of our clients and our team will always be central to our clinical purpose.
+As a result of COVID-19, we have made a number of changes to our usual practice in order to protect everyone.
 Below is a summary of these changes and the considerations which we feel are important to know.

 The actions we are doing to help reduce the risk of Covid-19 infection include:

 - Individual risk assessments of each patient’s needs – all initial assessments will occur virtually before a decision is made to see someone in person, and where face to face appointments are not essential, follow up appointments may continueto be conducted virtually

 - Screening of all persons who attend the clinic, including questioning about Covid-19 symptoms and temperature checks